 I completed my PhD on Roman Marriage at the University of Reading in 1987.
-Since then I have worked for the Jewish Inscriptions Project (Cambridge) and the University of Wales Lampeter, and I am now an Associate Lecturer with the OU for A340 The Roman Empire; I also taught on A219 Exploring the Classical World (2005-18).
+Since then I have worked for the Jewish Inscriptions Project (Cambridge) and the University of Wales Lampeter.
+I was an Associate Lecturer with the OU for A340 The Roman Empire (2015-20) and A219 Exploring the Classical World (2005-18).
 I also have an MA in Biography.
 I have published nine books and about fifty articles.
 Apart from my Classics activities, I completed a biography of Topham Beauclerk (1739-80), a friend of Dr Johnson, and I run the Winslow History website (www.winslow-history.org.uk).
 I am general editor for the Buckinghamshire Record Society, archivist of the Buckinghamshire Archaeological Society, and regularly give talks on my area of North Buckinghamshire.

 Dr Johnson’s Friend and Robert Adam’s Client Topham Beauclerk (Newcastle: Cambridge Scholars, 2016)

 Foreigners at Rome: Citizens and Strangers (Duckworth/Classical Press of Wales, 2000)

 Inscriptiones Judaicae Orientis I: Eastern Europe (Mohr-Siebeck, 2004, co-authored with Hanswulf Bloedhorn and Alexander Panayotov)

 Inscriptiones Judaicae Orientis III: Syria and Cyprus (Mohr-Siebeck, 2004, co-authored with Hanswulf Bloedhorn)